alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 * making 4 videos for civil servants, explaining the ways digital technology is already being used to transform services

 The Ministry of Justice (MoJ) has appointed a new [Digital Leader](/digital/strategy/#action-01).
-All key agencies within the Department for Business, Innovation and Skills (BIS) have digital leaders, half of them at Board level.
+All key agencies within the Department for Business, Innovation and Skills (BIS) now have digital leaders, half of them at Board level.
 BIS has also completed its own [digital capability review](http://discuss.bis.gov.uk/bisdigital/2013/06/25/delivering-our-digital-strategy-an-update-on-the-bis-digital-capability-review/).

 Other [departments are working on building their own teams](/digital/strategy/#action-03):